 What is "CitiBank Email Virus"?

-Email spam campaigns like "CitiBank Email Virus" might be designed to spread various viruses, some examples of other possible infections are FormBook, Adwind, TrickBot and AZORult.
-What all these viruses have in common is that they are designed to cause users privacy issues, financial and other serious problems.
-We strongly recommend to eliminate such viruses as soon as possible.
+Spam campaigns like "CitiBank Email Virus" can spread various viruses.
+Some examples of other possible infections are FormBook, Adwind, TrickBot, and AZORult.
+All cause privacy/financial issues and other serious problems.
+We strongly recommend that you eliminate these viruses immediately.

 How did "CitiBank Email Virus" infect my computer?